hgouraud/gwtolatex/README.txt

       | "LaTeX" -> issues a LaTeX command
       | "Newpage" -> newpage
       | "Sideways" -> print page sideways (wip)
-      | "Sub" -> "on/off" if off, do not increment subsection level
+      | "Sub" -> "on/off" if off, do not increment subsection level.
+                  usefull is a section has been manually inserted and is followed by automatic <a ...> (sub)sections
       | "Section" -> new section
       | "SubSection" -> new subsection
       | "SubSubSection" -> new subsubsection